 Students are expected to make new movement material, develop work outside of class, teach some of the work to others, and, in return, learn material from others.
 They will show their compositional studies regularly, write about many aspects involved in their working processes, and draw (while observing others and while working in their own studio practices).
 Projects will be performed/presented in studio showings or dance workshops.
-Students of intermediate/advance level in the performing and/or visual arts are welcome.
-Attendance at Dance Workshop (Thursday 7 – 8:30 pm) is highly recommended.
+Students of intermediate/advanced level in the performing and/or visual arts are welcome.

 Corequisite: Dance Workshop (Thursday 7 – 8:30 pm).
 Dance or Drama lab assignment.